 The Snowy Mountains Special Activation Precinct Master Plan outlines the 40-year vision for the Snowy Mountains as a year-round tourist destination with new business opportunities, services and community infrastructure for the people that live, work and visit the region.
+Section 9.1.2 of the Master Plan relates to Perisher Range and Smiggin Holes.

-Section 9.1.2 of the Master Plan relates to Perisher Range, where the subject parcel is identified as a development area within the Perisher Valley Structure Plan.
-The Department considers the proposal to be consistent with the Master Plan as it relates to supporting year-round visitor accommodation while maintaining the environmental, cultural and landscape attributes of Perisher Valley.
+The Department considers the proposal to be consistent with the Master Plan as it relates to maintaining and refurbishing existing visitor accommodation and enhancing visitor amenity while maintaining the environmental, cultural and landscape attributes of the setting and low-density village character of Smiggin Holes.